statsig-io/ip3country/README.md

 # ip3country

-This is a no-dependency, super small, IP to 2-letter [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) lookup library.
+This is a zero-dependency, super small, IP address to 2-letter [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) lookup library.
 There are already several libraries available, but none met our requirements for binary size and speed.

 This project in its entirety is <450KB, compared to most alternatives out there that are north of 40MB (but they provide a lot more features).